afck/4dmaze/README.md

 up and down would correspond to north and south within each floor, but to the actual elevation, the "real up" and "real down", if you move between floors.
-So we'd use the vertical screen dimension twice: Moving one tile up or down means moving north or south within a floor, but movin up or down to a different floor map means going up or down the stairs.
+So we'd use the vertical screen dimension twice: Moving one tile up or down means moving north or south within a floor, but moving up or down to a different floor map means going up or down the stairs.
 We have split the meaning of the vertical dimension into two parts: "minor up/down" for north and south and "major up/down" for one floor up and one floor down, and that gave us the means